joe7575/Minetest-Hyperloop/introduction.md

 # Introduction

 Connect two Junction blocks with a line of Tube blocks.
 The tube itself is automatically protected.
 You can dig only the ends of a tube line (head blocks).
-The junction block / station has to be protected by manually.
+The junction block / station has to be protected manually.

 A Junction block, which is the basis for a station, can have up to four tubes.
 That means you can build complex networks of tube lines.
-Each junction/station can be reaches from each point with on trip.
+Each junction/station can be reaches from each point with one trip.

 ![Image](https://github.com/joe7575/Minetest-Hyperloop/blob/master/img/intro03.png)